karen-white/rasa-for-beginners/data/nlu.md

 - I want to do something else
 - I changed my mind

+## intent:mood_great
+- perfect
+- very good
+- great
+- amazing
+- wonderful
+- I am feeling very good
+- I am great
+- I'm good

+## intent:mood_unhappy
+- sad
+- very sad
+- unhappy
+- bad
+- very bad
+- awful
+- terrible
+- not very good
+- extremely sad
+- so sad

+## intent:thankyou
+- okay great thanks
+- thank you
+- sure thanks
+- thanks bye
+- thanks

+## intent:bot_challenge
+- are you a bot?
+- are you a human?
+- am I talking to a bot?
+- am I talking to a human?

 ## intent:ask_lower_stress
 - What do I do if I'm too stressed?
 - How can I lower my stress level?
-- What are some good ways to lower stress?
+- What are some good ways to lower stress in general?
 - What are good ways to relax?
-- What are some things I can do lower my stress?
+- What are some things I can do to lower my stress?
+- how can I not be stressed

 ## intent:ask_eat_healthy
+- What's considered a healthy diet?
 - What's considered a good diet?
-- What's considered healthy food?
 - How do I follow a healthy diet?
 - What's an example of a healthy diet?
 - How do I eat healthy?
+- what should I eat?

 ## intent:ask_exercise
+- What's a good amount of exercise I should be getting?
 - What's a good amount of exercise for someone in their thirties?
 - How much exercise should I be getting?
 - How much exercise is recommended?
 - Is walking once a day enough exercise?
 - How much exercise should I do every day?
 - How many times per week should I go to the gym?
+- how much should I work out?